Are you looking for a magical winter city break? From Budapest to Stockholm, check out these incredible cities for a snowy city break!

 For more information check out My Wanderlust’s post on ‘things to do in Sarajevo‘.

-Minsk is a great place for a winter break.
+A Minsk city break is a great option for winter.
 As it’s a big city it has everything from a diverse range of bars to restaurants with delicious Belarusian cuisine to museums that will interest all ages.

 If you like hockey, Minsk has the third largest hockey arena in Europe, and guess its name… it’s called Minsk-Arena!
 This is where you can both watch hockey games and attend different concerts of local and international singers and bands.
 It’s always a good idea to check who’s playing before your trip.